pillone/usntssearch/NZBmegasearch/large_server/nginx_install.md

 $ cd /opt/usntssearch/NZBmegasearch
 $ python mega2.py
 ```
 > then visit `http://serveripaddress:5000` and configure it.
-Alternatively, you can use a `custo`
+Alternatively, you can use a `custom_params.ini` that you have already saved from a home install.

 * This will start all the services:
 ```